Intermediate Calculus with Analytic Geometry

 At the conclusion of this semester you should be able to:

 There will be three Modeling Projects that involve the use of Maple.
 The course grade will be computed as follows:

 Key: E1 = Exam 1, E2 = Exam 2, E3 = Exam 3, FE = Final Exam, MP = Maple/Modeling Projects, CW = Class Work.
 Class Work may include collected homework, quizzes, or other.

 We will continue the use Maple in this course.
 The Maple software is available in most computer labs at both URI Kingston and Providence sites.

 Teachers at the University of Rhode Island are committed to developing and actively protecting a class environment in which respect must be shown to everyone in order to facilitate the expression, testing, understanding, and creation of a variety of ideas and opinions.
-Rude, sarcastic, obscene or disrespectful speech and disruptive behavior have a negative impact on everyone's learning and are considered unacceptable.
-The instructor will have disruptive persons removed from the class.
+Rude, sarcastic, obscene or disrespectful speech and disruptive behavior have a negative impact on everyone's learning and are cosidered unacceptable.
+The course instructor will have disruptive persons removed from the class.